What Happens After You're Hit By a Drunk Driver in Louisiana

 If the drunk driver was working at the time of the crash, their employer may be vicariously liable for the employee’s negligence under long-standing agency principles.
 For example, if a delivery driver leaves a bar during a work-related trip and causes a crash, the employer’s insurance may be on the hook in addition to the driver’s personal coverage.

 Many people also ask whether a bar or restaurant can be sued for overserving the drunk driver.
-Louisiana Revised Statute 9:2800.1 sharply limits this so-called dram shop liability.
+Louisiana Revised Statute 9:2800.1 sharply limits this so-called "dram shop" liability.
 In general, bars, restaurants, and social hosts aren’t liable for serving alcohol to an adult who later causes a crash.
-The key exception involves minors: if an establishment serves alcohol to a minor who then causes a drunk driving crash, that business may face liability.
+The key exception involves minors: If an establishment serves alcohol to a minor who then causes a drunk driving crash, that business may face liability.
 We evaluate the facts carefully to see whether this narrow exception might apply.

 How Insurance Companies Respond & Why Early Action Matters

 Insurers move quickly after a drunk driving crash, often faster than your medical recovery.
-Adjusters may reach out within days with a recorded statement request or a small settlement offer “to help with bills.”
+Adjusters may reach out within days with a recorded statement request or a small settlement offer “to help with your bills.”
 Accepting that early check almost always requires signing a release, which ends your ability to pursue additional compensation later, even if you discover serious injuries that weren’t obvious right away.

 Time limits are another reason early action matters.
 For accidents occurring on or after July 1, 2024, Louisiana Civil Code Article 3493.11 gives you two years from the date of injury to file most personal injury claims.
 This change, enacted by Act No. 423 (HB 315), doubled the old one-year prescriptive period.
 If your crash happened before July 1, 2024, however, the old one-year deadline applies.
 Knowing which deadline governs your case is critical; missing it can completely bar your claim, regardless of how strong your evidence is.